Looking for some free MCAT study prep? We’ve got you covered. Read on for free MCAT sample questions.

 Option C is incorrect because the passage does not imply that social stability is essential to the successful management of common land.
 The passage also does not imply that unstable communities are subject to “the inherent logic of the commons,” even though the question suggests social stability.

 The final option (D) mentions the management of local resources, which is not specified in the text.
-The author is critical of assumptions about public resources that are commonly used in defence of “the U.S. policy of laissez-faire.”
+The author is critical of assumptions about public resources that are commonly used in defense of “the U.S. policy of laissez-faire.”

 The key problem addressed in the passage is a failure to manage publicly held resources effectively, regardless of if they are local or national.